Gayathri2522/amfoss-tasks/task-01/README.md

 # 1. Star all the amFOSS repositories

 This was an easy task.
+I tried to understand the code in the script since I know JavaScript well.
+But I could not understand it completely.
+Looking forward to do amazing things like this💯.

 Screenshot:-